aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLSB via C# or Online App" h2="Convert WORD to XLSB via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert WORD to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting WORD to XLSB.

+The first step is to use Aspose.Words for .NET to export WORD to HTML.
+Aspose.Words for .NET is a powerful API that enables developers to create, edit, and convert documents in a variety of formats, including DOC, DOCX, RTF, HTML, and more.
+With Aspose.Words for .NET, developers can easily export WORD documents to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLSB.
+Aspose.Cells for .NET is a powerful Spreadsheet Programming API that enables developers to create, edit, and manipulate spreadsheets in a variety of formats, including XLS, XLSX, XLSB, CSV, and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLSB with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert WORD to XLSB  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+By using Aspose.Total for .NET, developers can quickly and easily convert WORD to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process for converting WORD to XLSB, making it easy for developers to create powerful applications that can manipulate documents and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}